stampsy/Stampsy.Social/README.md

 * [Xamarin.Auth fork](http://github.com/stampsy/Xamarin.Auth/)
 * [Xamarin.Social fork](https://github.com/stampsy/Xamarin.Social/)

 (We need forks because there's some too iOS-specific stuff in there.
+There is an ongoing effort on porting some of it to Android.
 I try to keep these forks in sync with Xamarin's versions.)

 ### Why